The page navigation is complete. You may now navigate the page content as you wish.

 Background

-There are two backgrounds available: neutral-0 and neutral-50.
+There are two backgrounds available: neutral-primary and neutral-secondary.

 We recommend the following spacing options for cards: